 Bodily injury and property damage from a 30 mph car crash often depend on the type of accident.
 You are more likely to suffer significant injury from these types of car accidents, regardless of speed:

 There are other factors, including a substantial size difference between the two vehicles.
 If you are in a subcompact car and are hit by a full-size SUV, the chances are that you and your vehicle will be in worse shape.

 Three distinct stages occur in a car accident, no matter how fast each vehicle is traveling.
 Each of these stages carries the potential for serious injury or even loss of life.

-In a 30 MPH crash, the first instant of contact until the vehicle comes to a complete stop can occur in one-tenth of a second.
-This is the first stage of the crash and involves significant vehicle damage, i.e., crumpling of the front end of the vehicle in the case of a frontal collision.
+The first instant of contact – until the vehicle comes to a complete stop – occurs in one-tenth of a second.
+This is the first stage of the crash.
+This is when most significant vehicle damage happens, such as crumpling of the vehicle’s front end – in a head-on collision, for example.

-As the vehicle crashes into the object and slows down, the vehicle occupants continue to move forward at the same speed and direction they were moving prior to impact.
-Inertia will continue their movement in the direction of the impact point until something stops their movement, such as an airbag, seatbelt, window, or dashboard in the scenario of an unrestrained occupant.
+As the vehicle crashes into the other object and slows down, the occupants continue to move forward at the same speed and direction before impact.
+Inertia continues their movement in the direction of the impact point until something stops them, ideally a seatbelt and/or an airbag.
+However, it could also be a window, dashboard, or steering wheel.

-The third phase of a 30 MPH crash can be the most devastating for a vehicle occupant.
-As the vehicle and its occupants decelerate, the body tissues and organs within each individual inside the vehicle continue to move toward the impact point of the collision.
-This occurs due to inertia despite the fact that the forward movement of the body itself is slowing down.
-In many cases the only obstacles to stop the forward movement of internal organs are the bones, other internal organs, or the skull.
+The third phase of a 30 mph crash can be the most devastating for the vehicle occupants.
+As the vehicle and passengers decelerate, the body tissues and organs continue to move toward the point of impact.
+Seat belts and airbags can absorb the impact, but the body’s bones halt the forward movement of internal organs in many cases.